-Wilhelm and Dorothea Malders from Victorian Romance Emma, one of few noble marriages shown to be happy and without much problems.
+Wilhelm and Dorothea Malders from Victorian Romance Emma, one of few noble marriages shown to be happy and without many problems.

-Damn near every married couple in Naruto, of which there are many.
-Ties in with the themes of family and bonds, but also makes up for the fact that half the cast are orphans and those same happily married couples quite often ended up dead.
+Damn near every married couple in Naruto is happy, of which there are many.
+This ties in with the themes of family and bonds, but also makes up for the fact that half the cast are orphans and those same happily married couples quite often end up dead.